AdrianWeishaeupl/AutoFLpy/docs/usage.rst

 The user should place any flight data to be analysed into the log_files folder if no specific directory is set in the input file.

+Additional data should be saved as a .csv with correctly formatted column headings (VariableName_Unit_DataSet_FlightDateYYYYMMDD_FlightNumber) and placed into the arduino_data folder.
+The name needs to be entered into the input file.

-The generated flight logs can be found in the "flight_logs_generated" folder if not specific directory is set in the input file.
-These logs are generated in the form of Jupyter notebooks which should be opened using Jupyter and all cells should be run before converting to other formats.
-These notebooks are based on a template which can be found where autoflpy is installed as a package ("Default Template (Full Summary).ipynb").
-The template can be edited to reflect the users needs.
+The generated flight reports can be found in the "flight_logs_generated" folder if not specific directory is set in the input file.
+These reports are generated in the form of Jupyter notebooks which should be opened using Jupyter and all cells should be run before converting to other formats.
+An export to HTML is recommended and allows the code used to generate the report to be hidden.
+These notebooks are based on a template which will be generated in the user_files directory ("Default_Template_(Full_Summary).ipynb").
+The template can be edited to reflect the users needs prior to generating the reports.

 The following should be noted when editing the default template notebook: